hartytech/bedsidekick-app/README.md

 ## 🙌 Contributing

 We welcome collaboration from developers, healthcare professionals, and UX designers.
-Submit pull requests, ideas, or reach out if you’d like to help make BedSidekick even more impactful.
+Submit pull requests, ideas, or reach out if you'd like to help make BedSidekick even more impactful.

 ## 📄 License